Martin-Justin/martin-justin.github.io/content/research.md

 ## Recent talks

+- September 2024: Norms of Peer Disagreement in the Context of Scientific Inquiry (with Dunja Šešelja, Christian Strasser, and Borut Trpin).
+Understanding Scientific Disagreement, Bologna.

+- September 2024: The Value of Social Coherence in Science: An Agent-Based-Modelling Exploration (with Borut Trpin).
+The EENPS Conference 2024, Krakow.

 - March 2024: Towards zetetic social epistemology (with Dunja Šešelja and Christian Strasser).
 The Inquiry Network WIP Talks (given online).

 - December 2023: Why Inquisitive Norms Matter: Exploring Peer Disagreement with an Agent-Based Model (with Dunja Šešelja and Christian Strasser).
 Workshop on Computational Models in Social Epistemology, RUB, Bochum.